 Of the countless works of fiction written and published during the twenty-six year pontificate of John Paul II, two stand out.
 They are Pierced by a Sword by Bud McFarlane Jr. and The Last Fisherman by Randy England.
 Both these were books written by Catholic authors, primarily for a Catholic audience.
 They were certainly reflective of the general mood in the Church at the time, as Catholics all over the world prepared to enter the Third Millennium since the birth of Christ.
 Perhaps for this reason, they both deal with eschatology.

-As its name would suggest, Pierced by the Sword is heavily influenced by the recent wave of alleged Marian apparitions, which seemed to reach fever pitch in the Nineties.
-All the events supposedly prophesied in these apparitions: the Warning, the Miracle, the Chastisement and Three Days of Darkness.
+As its name would suggest, Pierced by a Sword is heavily influenced by the recent wave of alleged Marian apparitions, which seemed to reach fever pitch in the Nineties.
+All the events supposedly prophesied in these apparitions occur in the course of the narrative: the Warning, the Miracle, the Chastisement and Three Days of Darkness.
 The novel ends not with the Second Coming of Christ but with the Triumph of the Two Hearts and inauguration of the Age of Peace, also known as the Eucharistic Reign.
-In contrast, The Last Fisherman is really your standard Christian End Times fiction, with Catholic elements (banning of the Mass, Enoch and Elijah as Witnesses instead of Moses and Elijah) added in.
+In contrast, The Last Fisherman is really a piece of standard Christian End Times fiction, with Catholic elements (banning of the Mass, Enoch and Elijah as Witnesses instead of Moses and Elijah) added in.
 The last line of the book describes the sound of the Trumpet as Christ returns in glory.

 In both novels, this antipope quickly sets about repudiating doctrines of the Faith.
 Mass is outlawed, contraceptives are allowed, and women are ordained as priests.
 And in both novels, the antipope takes the name John XXIV.